domingo, 30 de octubre de 1988

 (Pintura del artista ruso Vladimir Volegov)

-It's ten o'clock and I still feel it in your mouth.
+It's ten o'clock and I still feel your mouth.

-And how did you get to tender me!
+And how you have managed to soften me!

 The night is sad, no more than the foundation

-that breaks me and dries my mouth at the same time
+that breaks me and dries my mouth at once,

-that I arrive at night with your kisses,
+that comes at night instead of your kisses,

 your kisses hardened over time;